bradschl/metamake/README.md

 # metaMake
 metaMake is a GNU Make makefile fragment that allows for building multiple architectures in parallel with human friendly dependency tracking between target objects.

+High-level steps for writing a Makefile with metaMake rules:
+1. Add in the "all" and "clean" targets.
+Optionally configure the verbosity of the build
+2. Define the architectures
+3. Build artifacts

 ## Build Philosophy

 #### What does this project do: